software-students-spring2024/3-python-package-exercise-speed/CONTRIBUTING.md

 12. **Review and Merge**: After submitting a pull request, your changes will be reviewed by the project maintainers.
 Once approved, they will be merged into the main codebase.

-Thank you for your interest in contributing to [Your Library Name]!
+Thank you for your interest in contributing to PyDancer!
 We appreciate your help in making this project better for everyone.